Pittheus: Biography

 Pittheus was a son of Pelops and Dia (maybe another name for Hippodamia), father of Aethra and Henioche, and grandfather and instructor of Theseus.

 He was described by Euripides as the most pious son of Pelops, a wise man, and well versed on understanding the oracle thus sought by Aegeus.
 Pittheus is said to have taught the art of speaking, and even to have written a book upon it.
-Plutarch spoke of Pittheus' account in the following verses: [Pittheus] had the highest repute as a man versed in the lore of his times and of the greatest wisdom.
+Plutarch spoke of Pittheus's account in the following verses: [Pittheus] had the highest repute as a man versed in the lore of his times and of the greatest wisdom.
 Now the wisdom of that day had some such form and force as that for which Hesiod was famous, especially in the sententious maxims of his 'Works and Days' .One of these maxims is ascribed to Pittheus, namely: — 'Payment pledged to a man who is dear must be ample and certain.'
 At any rate, this is what Aristotle the philosopher says, and Euripides, when he has Hippolytus addressed as 'nursling of the pure and holy Pittheus,' shows what the world thought of Pittheus.